-In addition to the computers available in the Library-Learning Commons, students have access to computer labs for student work.
-St. Paul is also using technology to meet the needs of learning disabled students.
-Our Resources Room has computers dedicated to the needs of these students, including Kurzweil Reader, Text-to-Voice Conversion software, Dragon Naturally Speaking and prewriting software.
+In addition to the computers available in the Learning Commons, students have access to computer labs for student work.
+St. Paul is also using technology to meet the needs of students with a learning disability.
+Our Resource Room has computers dedicated to the needs of students.
 Students are trained and supported to use this software throughout their studies at St. Paul.
 Students have access to computers before and after school and at lunch.

-SCHOOL ADVISORY COUNCIL
+CATHOLIC SCHOOL COUNCIL

-School Council provides an exciting way to contribute to the education of the students at St. Paul.
+School Council provides an exciting way for parents/guardians to contribute to the education of the students at St. Paul.
 Involvement in School Council gives parents the opportunity to strengthen the partnership among parents, students, teachers, principal, school boards, government and the community.
 All parents/guardians are automatic members of School Council and are invited to join this dedicated team.
+An election is held within the first 30 school days for anyone wanting to hold an executive position.